ThePixelGuy34/Launcher-Zenith/README.md

-I want to help for finché this launcher.
+I want to help Zenith.